 So I leapt on Heroku.
 Sure you can probably get bare-metal or VPS hosting cheaper, but the knowledge that when my server goes down that a) it’s not my fault and b) a team of people, smarter than me, leap to get it back online is priceless.

 Plus my deploy process is ‘git push’.
 It still freaks me out how awesome that is.
 It lets me focus on the design and development of my app, where I can really add value.
 And that frankly is the key.

 All our images are on S3, we’re looking at cloudfront for these, and our assests, during our cycle through performance in the next week or two.

 We’re in the flash sales business, which means we send quite a bit of email compared to other businesses.
-Whilst our transactional email is dealt with by Sendgrid, it’s important to have a human friendly system for our regular outreach emails.
+Whilst our transactional email is dealt another provider, it’s important to have a human friendly system for our regular outreach emails.
 I don’t want large-scale marketing emails generated by a machine.